 Here’s how we do ours: all the friends leave all the children at one house with at least two adults to babysit.
 We (all the adults) then meet up at one friend’s house from, say, 7 pm on a Saturday night.
 We may cook a meal together, eat, play games, watch movies, be rowdy if we want, all without having to worry about the children.
 For sleeping, we use [easyazon_link identifier=”B00FAW4O0A” locale=”US” tag=”joleisacom21-20″]blow up beds[/easyazon_link], [easyazon_link identifier=”B004OECM4U” locale=”US” tag=”joleisacom21-20″]sleeping mats[/easyazon_link], etc on the floor.
 It’s a fun night away from home and then soon it will be your turn to host your friends.
 What do you think of that idea?
 Is that something that you would do for a getaway holiday?

 This is something I’ve heard of but I’ve never actually tried it yet.
 But I can imagine how it would work.
 I’ll give you an example.
-My friend Antoinette lives in a three bedroom house about an hour and a half away from me.
+My friend Antoinette lives in a three-bedroom house about an hour and a half away from me.
 My house is the same size.
-To give each other a change of scene, we could actually swap houses for week or so of the summer break.
+To give each other a change of scene, we could actually swap houses for a week or so of the summer break.
 That way, we get the experience of being away from home and on holiday.
 Just be careful to treat each other’s home with respect and to respect the family’s privacy as well.
 You could decide to bring your own shopping, in terms of groceries like food and personal care items.
 The household bills like gas and electricity should be about the same, so that shouldn’t be a worry.
 It would be nice to check out your local community to see what events will be on that your friend and her family might

 That way, we get the experience of being away from home and on holiday.
 Just be careful to treat each other’s home with respect and to respect the family’s privacy as well.
 You could decide to bring your own shopping, in terms of groceries like food and personal care items.
 The household bills like gas and electricity should be about the same, so that shouldn’t be a worry.
 It would be nice to check out your local community to see what events will be on that your friend and her family might like to attend.
 I can’t see a major problem as long as both parties treat each other’s property as they would want theirs to be treated: tidy up after yourselves and keep things in order.
 This one is on my

 I can’t see a major problem as long as both parties treat each other’s property as they would want theirs to be treated: tidy up after yourselves and keep things in order.
-This one is on my to do list and I will report on it’s success in the future.
+This one is on my to-do list and I will report on its success in the future.

 My bucket list has this one on it too!
 I quite like the experience of outdoor camping as a fun holiday (as long as my bed is raised off the ground).
 If you are from a family that loves camping, chances are that you already have all of what you need.
 For this perfect stay-cation, you ban the use of everywhere in the house except the toilet and shower!
 Do everything else in your tent or in the back garden.
 What fun family times can be had to pitch a tent, to make the meals and the sleeping areas, and to play fun games all in the comfort of your… Garden.

 Away time really doesn’t have to be expensive at all, and neither does it have to be very far away.
-So go ahead and chose your next vacation or holiday from my list and make it an exciting time for all involved.
+So go ahead and choose your next vacation or holiday from my list and make it an exciting time for all involved.
 Life is made up of memories like these.
 Let us know how you feel about one or some of my five suggestions by leaving us a comment below.

 How to book the perfect holiday